IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/gutenberg-editor-sidebar-plugin/README.md

 _The plugin does not need to have any other purpose than acting as a show case for rendering a [Gutenberg editor sidebar plugin](https://developer.wordpress.org/block-editor/how-to-guides/plugin-sidebar-0/) using a JSON Schema definition._

-> An example usage for this plugin could be a plugin that adds a sidebar to the Gutenberg editor for post type `page` (and/or `post`) rendering a form to edit SEO optimization data like keywords, description etc.
+> An example usage for this plugin could be a plugin that adds a sidebar to the Gutenberg editor for post type `page` rendering a form to edit SEO optimization data like keywords, description etc.

 It would be perfect if this package would provide a WordPress plugin

 - declaring a [Gutenberg editor sidebar plugin](https://developer.wordpress.org/block-editor/how-to-guides/plugin-sidebar-0/) form using a [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file

 - implement the [Gutenberg editor sidebar plugin](https://developer.wordpress.org/block-editor/how-to-guides/plugin-sidebar-0/) rendering the [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form)

 - adding the entered data to the html header of the post/page

 - has a 'usage' section this this `README.md` file explaining how to showcase the plugin.

    - A embedded screenshot - or better a animated gif/png - would help a lot when representing our hackathon results.

 # Development